 A guardianship letter is a type of estate planning letter written by a parent explaining his or her choice of guardian for minor children named in a last will and testament.
 There is no specific form you need to follow when writing a guardianship letter, but you should try to address the most relevant reasons for choosing a specific individual as guardian.

 When writing a guardianship letter, consider the factors that were most important to you in choosing a guardian.
-Factors that may be important when choosing a guardian for your children include: a. where the guardian lives; b. the guardian’s ability to provide a suitable home; c. the guardian’s ability to raise your children according to your wishes; d. the likelihood that the guardian will make it easy for your children to visit their relatives and friends; e. the ability of the guardian to handle the work involved in raising your children; and f. the guardian’s interest in assuming this responsibility.
-To complete the steps necessary to make an estate plan for your children, see
+Some of the factors that may be important when choosing a guardian for your children include: a. where the guardian lives; b. the guardian’s ability to provide a suitable home; c. the guardian’s ability to raise your children according to your wishes; d. the likelihood that the guardian will make it easy for your children to visit their relatives and friends; e. the ability of the guardian to handle the work involved in raising your children; and f. the guardian’s interest in assuming this responsibility.

 Sample Guardianship Letter Form